 The penalties and sentences for theft crimes can range from minor to severe.
 Several factors come into play.
 Theft offenses range from misdemeanor theft, known as petit larceny, to grand larceny.
 A typical misdemeanor larceny sentence would be a small fine and less than a year of prison.
 Grand larceny has more severe penalties.
 These violations could also create long-lasting consequences.
 These include a criminal record or difficulties obtaining jobs in the future.

-Read on to learn more about theft sentencing and penalties and how they might apply to different situations.
+Read on to learn more about theft laws and how they might apply to different situations.

-Theft is the taking of the property of another with the intention of permanently removing it from the other person.
-The crime of theft is broken down into broad categories, that describe the severity of the crime for the purpose theft sentencing.
+Theft is the taking of the property of another with the intent to permanently deprive them of the use of the property.
+Criminal law categorizes the crime of theft into broad groups based on the severity of the crime.
 These categories include:

 - Petty theft

 Sentence length can also depend on the type of theft and the nature and value of the property stolen.
 Various labels describe different types of theft, such as burglary, larceny, embezzlement, and shoplifting.
 "Robbery" is also often mentioned when discussing these types of crime.
 But, unlike other theft cases, robbery is a violent crime and is a felony charge.
 Thus, it falls under a different category in criminal law.

 In the legal landscape, the consequences of theft convictions vary significantly.
 Thus, understanding factors that impact the classification of the crime is essential.
 Note that the classification of theft as petty, grand, or felony depends on the value of the item stolen.

 In cases where the value of the stolen property is relatively low, petty theft charges may result.
 States often place a specific dollar figure, such as $500 or $1,000, as the upper limit for petty theft charges.
 These charges are typically misdemeanors that carry fines or relatively short jail time.
 The jail time is often less than six months, but because it is a misdemeanor, always less than one year.